 SBAB's operations consist primarily of lending to the Swedish residential mortgage market aimed at individuals, tenant-owner associations and corporate clients, the majority of which are concentrated in major metropolitan areas in Sweden.
 One of the main risks related to the Swedish residential mortgage market is the credit risk associated with borrowers' creditworthiness, their ability to pay under the mortgage loan, and the value of the mortgaged properties.
 The debt-to-income ratio of borrowers, is at a comparatively high level, which affects the risk profile among SBAB's customers as interest rates rise.
-High inflation has not only led to higher, and still rising, interest rates, but also means that many other household living costs are rising faster, which contributes to a higher credit risk.
+High inflation since the end of 2021 has not only led to higher interest rates, but also means that many other household living costs are now significantly higher, which contributes to a higher credit risk.

 As the Issuer's operations primarily consist of lending to the Swedish residential mortgage market, any negative development of the Swedish mortgage market resulting in, among other things, a noticeably lower demand for mortgages, would have a material adverse effect on the Issuer's results of operations and financial condition.

 Although the Swedish mortgage market is currently dominated by a few institutions, consisting of banks, such as SBAB, and bank owned mortgage companies, such as the Issuer, new competitors have appeared in recent times.
-Due to increased competition amongst lenders, the SBAB Group's business would face declining earnings should SBAB and/or the Issuer, for example, be required to reduce interest levels in order to keep market shares, thereby adversely affecting its margins.
+Rapid changes in the interest rate market also pose challenges where different banks may have different competitive conditions.
+Due to fierce competition amongst lenders, the SBAB Group's business would face declining earnings should SBAB and/or the Issuer, for example, be required to reduce interest levels in order to keep market shares, thereby adversely affecting its margins.
 Furthermore, due to the high level of interdependence between financial institutions, SBAB and the Issuer are also subject to the risk of deterioration of the actual or perceived commercial and financial soundness of other financial institutions.
 Any default or financial difficulties of one financial institution is likely to have negative consequences for other financial institutions and would lead to liquidity problems, losses, defaults or worsening of the general economic climate in the local markets in which SBAB and the Issuer operate.
 This means that the Issuer is subject to risks related to the banking sector as such, and risks related to other financial institutions.
 The degree to which negative developments in the Swedish mortgage housing market may affect SBAB and the Issuer is uncertain and presents a highly significant risk of a negative impact on demand for mortgage loans originated by SBAB and acquired by the Issuer.

-Risks relating to the Kingdom of Sweden
+Risks relating to Sweden

 The Issuer's financial performance is significantly influenced by the general economic conditions of Sweden and Sweden's creditworthiness.
-As at the date of this Prospectus, financial instruments issued by the central government in Sweden are rated Aaa (long-term) and P-1 (short-term) by Moody's, and AAA (long-term) and A-1+ (short-term) by Standard & Poor's.
-As SBAB and the Issuer conduct all their business activities in Sweden, changes in the general economic conditions of Sweden and Sweden's creditworthiness are likely to affect SBAB and the Issuer more significantly compared to competitors and other financial institutions that offer loans to a broader market segment.
+As at the date of this Prospectus, financial instruments issued by the central government in Sweden are rated Aaa (long-term) and P-1 (short-term) by Moody's, and AAA (long-term) and A-1+ (short-term) by S&P. As SBAB and the Issuer conduct all their business activities in Sweden, changes in the general economic conditions of Sweden and Sweden's creditworthiness are likely to affect SBAB and the Issuer more significantly compared to competitors and other financial institutions that offer loans to a broader market segment.